Zhjiaxing/Zhjiaxing.github.io/_pages/cv.md

   * **Performance of the transfer learning frameworks:** Utilize two filed datasets from Tianjin City and Changsha City to quantitatively demonstrate the effectiveness of the selected transfer learning methods in the few-shots problem of chamber pressure prediction

 *  **Data-driven modeling for ground loss in EPB shield tunneling**
+    * **Evaluation of existing methods for ground loss:** Survey the existing formulations for ground loss, and quantitatively evaluate them based on the collected field dataset
     * **Hybrid model for tunneling-induced settlement:** Develop a random forest model for capturing the relationship between the ground loss and related features, which is integrated into the classical settlement solutions, yielding a hybrid model for tunneling-induced settlement